(last updated 3-14-2017 for version 6.0.6)

 - +1 Population in this city when you complete a Street Carnival.

-- Can build the Brazilian Revolution project, which creates a one-time massive burst of Great People Points and unlocks the Brazilwood Camp improvement, which provides +2 Gold on Rainforest tiles.
+- Can build the Brazilian Revolution project, which creates a one-time massive burst of Great People Points and unlocks the Brazilwood Camp improvement, which provides Gold to Rainforest tiles based on the Appeal of the tile.

 - Although you earn 10% less from Eurekas, earn a trade route for every Industrial Zone placed in Tundra.